 The committee will support industry’s desire for shared research development to develop credible and relevant information to address knowledge gaps in the understanding and management of high priority environmental and social matters.
 Our goal is to initiate credible research projects, both fundamental and applied, on existing and emerging environmental issues to support both development of new regulatory requirements and industry best practices.

-2016 Public Policy Issues and Knowledge Gaps with Associated Projects
+2018 Public Policy Issues and Knowledge Gaps with Associated Projects

-|Public Policy Issue||Description||Associated Knowledge Gap||Associated Projects|
+|Public Policy Issue||Description||Associated Knowledge Gap(s)|

-Methane emissions abatement options are highly source and process specific in nature making it difficult to offer generic solutions for the affected industry.
-In order to address methane emissions more urgently the oil and gas sector requires better and more innovative solutions as it continues to explore options and take action to reduce methane emissions in a technically achievable and economically sustainable manner.
+Methane emissions abatement options are highly source and process specific in nature, making it difficult to offer generic solutions for the affected industry.
+In order to address methane emissions more urgently, the oil and gas sector requires better and more innovative ready-to-deploy solutions to take action to reduce methane emissions in a technically achievable and economically sustainable manner.

-|Air Quality Indicators||Ambient air quality objectives are continuously being reviewed and updated.
-To determine the impact of such policy changes it is important for industry to understand the contribution that upstream oil and gas facilities have to the substances being reviewed.||An accurate understanding of the potential release of substances subject to new or revised air quality objectives from the UOG industry is required.
-Additionally if the substance is being released in quantities that may be subject to regulatory requirements reasonable and cost-effective emission control options would need to be developed.|
+|Air Quality Indicators||Ambient air quality objectives are continuously being reviewed and updated, and industry is being required to meet more stringent targets.
+To determine the impact of such policy changes, it is important for industry to understand the contribution that upstream oil and gas facilities have to the substances being reviewed.||An accurate understanding of the potential release of substances subject to new or revised air quality objectives from the UOG industry is required.
+Additionally, if the substance is being released in quantities that may be subject to regulatory requirements, reasonable and cost-effective emission control options would need to be developed.|

-|Flaring/Venting/Fugitives||Conservation requirements in the upstream oil and gas industry have become more stringent over time due to both air quality and greenhouse gas issues.
-Industry is being asked to improve performance through the entire resource development process.||For industry to evaluate the impact of potential policy measures to control air pollutants and greenhouse gases they need to assess emerging technologies that have not yet been proven for commercial use.
-To assess the suitability of the technology industry requires knowledge of the overall reduction potential and cost-effectiveness.
-To that end there needs to be abroad understanding of the trade-offs and full environmental life-cycle of each technology (i.e. increased collateral emissions; specifically GHGs carbon monoxide and unburned hydrocarbons and additional fuel usage; when using natural gas fired reciprocating engines etc.) so that a net environmental benefit is achieved through broad technological deployment.
+For industry to evaluate the impact of potential policy measures to control air pollutants and greenhouse gases, they need to assess emerging technologies that have not yet been proven for commercial use.
+To assess the suitability of the technology, industry requires knowledge of the overall reduction potential and cost effectiveness.
+To that end, there needs to be a broad understanding of the trade-offs and full environmental life-cycle of each technology (i.e., increased collateral emissions; specifically GHGs, carbon monoxide and unburned hydrocarbons, and additional fuel usage; when using natural gas fired reciprocating engines, etc.) so that a net environmental benefit is achieved through broad technological deployment.